SofaComplianceRobotics/docs-support/docs/Users/Emio/getting-started-with-emio.md

 ## Calibrating The Camera
-The camera calibration is required for some labs.
-It allows to calculate the transform from the camera image to 3D points into the Emio reference frame.
-The Emio API (included with Emio Labs) comes calibrated but the calibration can vary based on if the camera has been moved.
+The calibration allows to calculate the transform from the camera image to 3D points into the simulation reference frame.
+The Emio API (included with Emio Labs) comes with a default calibration, but it can vary based on if the camera has been moved.

-If you notice that the markers are too far from the reality, you might need to recalibrate the camera.
+If you notice a large difference between the simulation and reality markers, you might need to re-calibrate the camera.

 ### Set up Emio
 You will need:

 - (1) the Aruco marker
 - (2) two green markers
-- (3) the blue supports to raise the platform
+- (3) the blue elevators to raise the platform

 To set up Emio for calibration, follow these steps:
-1. raise the platform using the blue supports on the beam
+1. Raise the platform with the blue elevators.
-2. place the Aruco marker on the platform so that the small arrow points to the camera
+2. Place the Aruco marker on the platform, arrow facing the camera.
-3. place two green markers in the slots of the Aruco marker
+3. Insert two green markers into the Aruco marker slots.
-4. plug emio to the computer and to the power supply
+4. Connect Emio to the computer and power supply.
+5. Turn on Emio.

 <img className="centered" src={calib_emio} width="45%" alt="The set up for calibration of the camera."/>